nuodb/migration-tools/README.md

             [--target.schema=[schema]]                                  Default database schema name to use [script output, optional]
-            --output.path=output path                                   Saves script to a file specified by path [type declarations & translations, optional]
+            --output.path=output path                                   Saves script to a file specified by path [table names]
+            [--table=table [table ...]]
+Comma separated list of either simple table names or fully qualified names including catalog and schema or table name patterns using regex symbols, where * matches any number of characters and ? symbol to match any single character or mix of table names and table name patterns
+            [--table.exclude=table [table ...]]
+Comma separated list of either excluded table names or excluded table name patterns using regex symbol * to match any number of characters and ? to match any single character
+        [type declarations & translations, optional]
             [--use.nuodb.types=[true | false]]                          Instructs the migrator to transform source database types to the best matching NuoDB types, where CHAR, VARCHAR and CLOB source types will be rendered as STRING columns, nuodb-types.properties file is a source of type overrides, the option is false by default
             [--use.explicit.defaults=[true | false]]                    Transforms source column implicit default values to NuoDB explicit defaults, the option is false by default